ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/l2cache.md

 L2D_CACHE_REFILL_WR is 49
 ```

-`REMOTE_ACCESS` is 0 because we are not simulating a multi socket system so another socket is never accessed.
+`REMOTE_ACCESS` is 0 because you are not simulating a multi socket system so another socket is never accessed.
 However, the missed data was found outside of the L2 cache, resulting in a `L2D_CACHE_REFILL`.

 Events that occur if the L2 cache is full:
 `L2D_CACHE_WB`, `L2D_CACHE_WB_VICTIM`, and the events listed above (`REMOTE_ACCESS` may not count)